finalclass/finaldb/README.md

 ## fdb.Collection constructor

 The fdb.Collection constructor takes one argument: an object of options.
-However now there is only one option you can specify: dirName.
+At this moment you can pass 2 arguments through the options object: dirName(string) and storeRevisions(boolean).
 This option can be set as a string or an Array.
 If you've specified dirName as an Array then path.resolve is called on this array.

 If instead of specifying an object as an input to fdb.Collection you've specified a string or an array